APNewsBreak: Sweden not giving up fight over lobster imports

 “We are preparing a new proposal on national and regional measures on the American lobster that will be presented for the Swedish government this winter,” said Sofia Brockmark, a spokeswoman for the Swedish Agency for Marine and Water Management.

-Brockmark and other Swedish officials did not provide more specifics about Sweden’s upcoming proposal, other than that it will address invasive lobsters with country-wide and regional measures as opposed to an international ban.
+Brockmark and other Swedish officials did not provide more specifics about Sweden’s upcoming proposal, other than that it will address invasive lobsters with countrywide and regional measures as opposed to an international ban.

 Maine is the biggest lobster fishing state in the U.S., and the New England lobster industry dug in against Sweden’s proposed ban.
 America sends about $150 million in lobster to the European Union annually.
 Canada also sells the same species of lobster to Europe.

+Some of the lobsters that were found in Europe were wearing the rubber bands that are put on their claws in captivity.
+That led to speculation that they were imported lobsters that either escaped into the wild or were released.

-Beth Casoni, executive director of the Massachusetts Lobstermen’s Association, said her organization is working with others in the industry, as well as American and Canadian government agencies, to help prevent American lobsters from escaping into the wild in Europe.
+Beth Casoni, executive director of the Massachusetts Lobstermen’s Association, said her organization is working with others in the industry, as well as American and Canadian government agencies, to help prevent American lobsters from escaping in Europe.

 The effort will include educating buyers in Sweden and elsewhere in Europe, Casoni said.